lammps/lammps/doc/src/Build_settings.rst

 mean-squared displacement, as calculated by the :doc:`compute msd
 <compute_msd>` command, to be faulty.

-Note that the USER-ATC package is currently not compatible with the "bigbig" setting.
-Also, there are limitations when using the library interface.
-Some functions with known issues have been replaced by dummy calls printing a corresponding error rather than crashing randomly or corrupting data.

 Also note that the GPU package requires its lib/gpu library to be compiled with the same size setting, or the link will fail.
 A CMake